krunalpatel3/Internet-Connection-Broadcast/README.md

-# Notify when connected to Internet.
+# Notify when device gets connected to the Internet.
 Notify when device gets connected to internet in android pie and lower version.

 ### For Higher version:-